eminaktas/sockjs-go-client/README.md

 ## Usage

-Here's a quick example demonstrating how to create and use a SockJS connection with STOMP protocol:
+Here's a quick example demonstrating how to create and use a SockJS connection with STOMP protocol.

+For the server, you can use the `sockjs-stomp-go-server` project.
+Refer to the [example provided here](https://github.com/eminaktas/sockjs-stomp-go-server/blob/main/example/main.go) for a server-side implementation.

 ```go
 package main